Vision loss is a difficult condition, but fortunately there are many low vision aids that can help you manage day to day.

 - Large-print publications

-Low vision clinics and agencies are available in many locations which can help people choose the most helpful vision aids and services for their personal visual problem.
+There are low vision clinics and agencies in many locations.
+They can help people choose the best vision aids and services for their personal visual problem.